TezosTaqueria/taqueria/taq-demo/README.md

 Principle: Everything created/modified during the demo is left intact.
 It is on *startup* that the working/demo directories are blown away.
 This way you have a record of what happened, but start fresh and idempotently each time.

+# AUTO_DEMO_MODE

+The `demo-izer.sh` script hooks a flag, `AUTO_DEMO_MODE`, which if set to `true` in a client script, causes the script to be executed without user input.
+This can be useful for memory-leak testing (in a long-lived loop), validating changes, or rudimentary performance testing.

+## Known Issue

+Note that in the case of `taq-demo.sh` the `taq list accounts` function will emit errors in `AUTO_DEMO_MODE`.
+This does not happen in "manual" mode.
+It may be because of a race condition, whereby the sandbox is ready to answer requests before the internal accounts have been completely initialized.

 ## The Demoizer

 `taq-demo.sh` is a client of the generic `demo-izer.sh` script, which may become its own repo.
 The `demo-izer.sh` script is the *driver*, while `taq-demo.sh` provides the *`steps`*.